pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 {{< learner-task-help >}}

 There is an example of what this looks like in the help.
+You will need to add a line, and _re-indent_ two existing lines.

 {{< learner-task-help >}}